anhinga/fluid/MusicSynthTalk.md

 It is particularly convenient to use streams of vector-like values based on nested dictionaries (**V-values**).
-The resulting generalization of neural network is sufficiently powerful to write programs in it; but the programs can be deformed in a continuous manner, just like neural nets.
+The resulting generalization of neural network is sufficiently powerful to write programs in it.
+At the same time these programs can be deformed in a continuous manner, just like one can deform neural nets by gradually changing connectivity weights.

 We call the resulting formalism **dataflow matrix machines**.

-Dataflow matrix machines (**DMMs**) are self-referential: one can dedicate a neuron (usually called `Self`) to accumulate the matrix expressing network connectivity and weights, and takes additive updates to this matrix from other neurons in the network.
+Dataflow matrix machines (**DMMs**) are self-referential: one can dedicate a neuron (usually called `Self`) to accumulate the matrix expressing network connectivity and weights, and to take additive updates to this matrix from other neurons in the network.

 Dataflow matrix machines were presented during our lightning talk in July 2017: